ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 ## Dataset

-This Udacity project dataset was adapted from the Medical Decathlon competition "Hippocampus" dataset.
-It is stored as a collection of NIFTI files, with one file per image volume and one file per corresponding segmentation mask volume
-The original Medical Decathlon "Hippocampus" dataset images are T2-weighted MRI scans of the full brain.
-In Udacity's adaptation, the volumes are cropped to only the region around the right hippocampus.
+The project dataset was provided by Udacity.
+It was adapted from the Medical Decathlon competition "Hippocampus" dataset.
+The original Medical Decathlon "Hippocampus" dataset consisted of cropped T2 MRI scans of the full brain.
+The volumes were cropped to only the region around the right hippocampus.
 This reduces the dataset size and allows for shorter model training times.

-Algorithms that crop rectangular regions of interest are quite common in medical imaging, but deep learning networks are not.
+The project dataset was stored as a collection of NIFTI files, with one file per image volume and one file per corresponding segmentation mask volume

 **NOTE** Udacity's project dataset is not provided in this GitHub repo, as it is not a public dataset.
 Please enroll in Udacity's AI for Healthcare Nanodegree to access a copy of the dataset.